pantheon-systems/documentation/.github/ISSUE_TEMPLATE.md

-**Note:** Partial or incorrectly filled out issues may be deferred or closed.
+**Note:** Partial or incorrectly filled out issues may be deferred.

 Re: <Add Doc title and/or link>